15 Signal Processing & Filtering

 for reading in readings:

-Key insight: Once the buffer is full, the median filter sorts [5, 5, 250, 5, 6] into [5, 5, 5, 6, 250] and returns the middle value (5), completely rejecting the 250 cm outlier.
-Note that during the fill-up phase (first N-1 readings), unfiltered values pass through – in production code, you may want to wait until the buffer is full before acting on readings.
+Key insight: Once the buffer is full, the median filter sorts [5, 5, 250, 5, 6] into [5, 5, 5, 6, 250] and returns the middle value (5), rejecting the 250 cm outlier.
+During the fill-up phase, unfiltered values pass through; production code should wait until the buffer is full before acting on readings.

 Common Pitfalls